 Clergy from across the South Georgia Conference, including Revs.
 Michael Culbreth (ConneXion Church) Larry Rollins (Cordele First UMC), and Jin-Won Park (Korean Savannah), shared from their relevant capacities about the joys, challenges, and growth opportunities of the multicultural church.
 We are grateful for those South Georgia laity who participated and served.
 Patsy Thomas, a member of ML Harris UMC, served as the program liturgist.

 Multiculturalism was celebrated with Spanish and Korean cuisine prepared by the Cordele First UMC Hispanic/Latino congregants and the Korean Savannah UMC congregation, respectively.

 We look forward to next year's Multicultural Luncheon and hope that all will come out and celebrate our conference's diversity!
 Thanks to all who participated.
-Special thanks to the Multicultural Luncheon Design Team, Cordele First UMC for hosting, and Revs.
-Larry Rollins and David Diaz for being host pastors.
+Special thanks to the Multicultural Luncheon Design Team, Cordele First UMC for hosting, and Rev. Larry Rollins for being host pastor.

 For more information about multiculturalism, contact Earnestine Campbell at firstname.lastname@example.org.

 (The Multicultural Luncheon is an Annual event sponsored by The Office of Connectional Ministries.)